-Over 2,807 possible cases of EVALI have arisen in the United States alone, with many previously healthy young people developing lung failure and requiring placement on mechanical ventilation (life support).
-To date, 68 of these people have died.
+Thousands of possible cases of EVALI have arisen in the United States alone, with many previously healthy young people developing lung failure and requiring placement on mechanical ventilation (life support).
+Several of these people have died.
 Recent research suggests that all patients that have been diagnosed with EVALI reported vaping or using e-cigarettes.
 Many have acknowledged the recent use of THC (tetrahydrocannabinol)-containing products while speaking to healthcare personnel or in follow-up interviews by health department staff.
 Symptoms of EVALI include cough, shortness of breath, fatigue, weight loss, nausea, and diarrhea, with some cases progressing to respiratory failure.
 Patients experience long hospitalization lasting several weeks, with much of it in intensive care.
 It is now crucial for physicians and parents to communicate the dangers of vaping and e-cigarettes to youth.

 Nearly all e-cigarettes contain nicotine.
 Nicotine is highly addictive and can harm the developing adolescent brain.
 As the brain is still developing until about age 25, youth and young adult exposure to nicotine can lead to addiction and disrupt attention and learning.
 No amount of nicotine is safe for youth.
 Recent evidence suggests that, compared to youth who have never used them, youth who have tried e-cigarettes are much more likely to start smoking in the future.
 E-Cigarettes are currently available in both fruit and candy-flavored products that appeal to youth.
 They are also available for purchase online, making it easier than ever before to take up smoking.